victorjmarin/swen755/README.md

 Github repo: https://github.com/victorjmarin/swen755.git

-The list of frameworks used: Mapped pass
+The list of frameworks used: [Mapped Bus](https://github.com/caplogic/Mappedbus)
 <br /> The progamming language used: Java

 ### Instructions to run the code: